Governance Structure and Operations

 5) Certain portions of shares are distributed in cash on the assumption that they are exchanged for cash.

-6) Shares of the company obtained as stock bonus shall be held in principle for one (1) year after the date of retirement from the post of each director or executive officer.
+6) Shares of the Company obtained as stock bonus shall be held in principle for one (1) year after the date of retirement from the post of each director or executive officer.

 5. The standard for compensation of the president and chief executive officer is a 45:30:25 mix of a base salary, an annual performance-based cash bonus, and a medium-term performance-based stock bonus.
 For the other executive officers, the base salary ratio is set higher than that for the president.